nerwuuus/portfolio-projects/README.md

 I used Copilot to help me generate the below query (excluding my comments):

--- Change 'price' data type to NUMERIC and replace ',' with '.'
+-- Change 'price' data type from VARCHAR(255) to NUMERIC and replace ',' with '.' due to the issues with using arithmetical operators

 -- ',' in 'price' column casued issue with inserting data.
 PostgreSQL expects a period (.) as the decimal separator for numeric types.